20 last-minute gifts that will arrive in time for Father's Day | CNN Underscored

 Amazon Essentials Sierra Leather Moccasin Slipper (starting at $22.90; amazon.com)

 A fresh pair of comfy house shoes to replace the ones Dad likely wore out over the past year.
-These highly-rated suede moccasins feature plush lining, padded insoles and sturdy rubber soles.
+These highly rated suede moccasins feature plush lining, padded insoles and sturdy rubber soles.

-Amazon eGift Card (price varies; amazon.com)
+Amazon E-Gift Card (price varies; amazon.com)

 For the dad who already knows exactly what he wants.

-Hotels.com eGift Card (price varies; amazon.com)
+Hotels.com E-Gift Card (price varies; amazon.com)

 For the dad who could really use a vacation (read: every dad!).

-Uber eGift Card (price varies; amazon.com)
+Uber E-Gift Card (price varies; amazon.com)

 To thank Dad for chauffeuring you to all those soccer games and dance recitals way back when.